widgetfactory/wf_responsive_widgets/README.md

 <video class="wf-responsive-no-container" src="video.mp4"></video>
 ```

+### Plugin Options
+A few plugin configuration options are available in the plugin parameters.

+#### Full Width Display
-Enabling the **Full Width** option in the plugin parameters will display the media to fit the width of the page.
+Enable this option to display the media to fit the width of the page.

+#### Click to Play
-Enabling the **Click to Play** option  in the plugin parameters will replace any media iframe (Youtube, Vimeo etc.) with a placeholder, loading the iframe when it is clicked.
+Enabling this option will replace any media iframe (Youtube, Vimeo etc.) with a placeholder, loading the iframe when it is clicked.

+#### Assign to Menu
+Assign the plugin to load on these menu items only.

+#### Exclude from Menu
+Prevent the plugin from loading on the selected menu items.

+#### Elements
+Select the media elements processed by this plugin.
+By default, the iframe,video,audio and embed elements are processed.

 A poster image can be set on iframe elements using a data-poster attribute.
 This will display the image and a play button, which will load the iframe when clicked, eg:
 ```html